 7 Push Buttons, there are so many varieties of pushbuttons and styles that it’s fun to have a look at what you’d like to get.
 The links are just some examples to get you started but do look around and choose ones you’d like to use.

 - AliExpress has a 20 piece kit for £1.98

 - Cool Components 12mm square for breadboard £0.40

 - Proto-Pic has a 10 pack of the standard breadboard button switch £1.24 but it’s worth looking at their selection because they have some super fun buttons!

-9 Breadboard you should get a large style one if you can, but you might also like to get a half sized or mini one so you can set out other projects without destroying what you’ve already done!
+9 Breadboard you should get a large style one if you can.
+You might also like to get a half-sized or mini one so you can set out other projects without destroying what you’ve already done!